Taste Wine in the Stellenbosch, South Africas Biggest Winemaking Region

 Estates Worth Visiting

-Meerlust, in continuous operation since 1756, is historically significant and makes Rubicon, one of the most consistent Bordeaux-style blends in South Africa.
-Tokara on the Helshoogte Pass has restaurant-quality food and the cellar door is architecturally interesting.
-Delaire Graff is extravagantly designed and expensive but the restaurant and view across the valley are legitimate.
-Jordan is reliable across the range with good value relative to quality.
+Meerlust has been in continuous operation since 1756 and produces Rubicon, one of the most consistently excellent Bordeaux-style blends in South Africa.
+Tokara on the Helshoogte Pass has restaurant-quality food and an architecturally interesting cellar.
+Delaire Graff is extravagant and expensive but the restaurant terrace view across the valley earns it.
+Jordan is reliable across the range with good value relative to quality and a more accessible price point than many neighbours.

 The Town of Stellenbosch

-The town itself, around 80,000 people, has one of the better-preserved collections of Cape Dutch architecture in South Africa along Dorp Street and Church Street: whitewashed houses with curved gables, many from the 18th century, now operating as shops, restaurants, and accommodation.
-The Stellenbosch Museum on Ryneveld Street covers the town’s history.
-The University of Stellenbosch has been here since 1918 and gives the town a student population that supports a reasonable restaurant and bar scene.
+The town, around 80,000 people, has one of the better-preserved collections of Cape Dutch architecture in South Africa along Dorp Street and Church Street: whitewashed houses with curved gables, many from the 18th century, now operating as shops, restaurants, and accommodation.
+The University of Stellenbosch has been here since 1918 and gives the town an active student population that supports a reasonable restaurant and bar scene.

-The Oom Samie se Winkel on Dorp Street is a general store that opened in 1904 and still operates as a genuine retail business rather than a pure tourist performance — it sells wine, provisions, and the eccentric mixture of goods you would have found in such shops a century ago.
+Oom Samie se Winkel on Dorp Street opened in 1904 and still operates as a genuine general store selling wine, provisions, and the eccentric mixture of goods such shops have always stocked.
+It is not a tourist performance.

 Practicalities